nerfcats/lunix/README.md

 In the main directory where you cloned Lunix, run the Run.sh script with `./Run.sh`

 To run Lunix manually, go to the bootloader directory (lunix-bl) and type `./lunix-bl`.
 If it returns a file missing error run `./lunix-bl -b` to rerun the post build script.

+## Updating Lunix
+To update Lunix, run `git pull`.
+Then run `./Build.sh --rebuild` to build any new updates.